oiia-cc/minify/README.md

 3. In `/server` run:
 `npx prisma generate` to create models prisma
 4. In `/server` run:
-`npm install && npm run dev && npm run worker` to install dependencies and run server, worker
+`npm install && npm run dev` to install dependencies and run server, worker